 All the components are working good.
 The network card, an Intel AX201 is ultra widely used in laptops and has this way good compatibility on Linux.

-By the way, there's an integrated switch to hide the webcam, which is a good thing because US intelligence agencies can access the camera of fast all the information devices(Edward Snowden revelated it).
+By the way, there's an integrated switch to hide the webcam, which is a good thing because US intelligence agencies can access the camera of fast all the information devices(Edward Snowden d it).

 Those are the bad news: The firmware on the PC like the BIOS is completely closed-source, which implies that you can’t completely trust your device because there’s creepy code and obscure components included in it that you can’t really remove or modify.
 In my opinion, the Intel Management is the supreme example of this: it’s a chip that has complete access and control over the computer, even over the network!
 It works even when the device is turned off and runs signed code.
 Furthermore, the IME is very hard to disable.
 If you want to know more about it, do some research on the internet (I reccommend you this great article from the FSF).